Note: You still need a deposit but it can come from a source other than savings such as a gifted deposit. Read on to find out more.

 Trying to get out of the rental rate race and into the property market can be really tough when you need to save a 5% deposit just to qualify for a home loan.

-By choosing a lender that accepts rent as genuine savings, you can actually prove your ability or “capacity” to make mortgage repayments with your rental repayments instead of your own regular savings.
+By choosing a lender that accepts rent as genuine savings, you can prove your capacity as a borrower instead of with your own regular savings.

 How much can I borrow?